epogrebnyak/ru-cities/README.md

 #### 2. API calls

-Note: do not attempt if you do not have to - this runs a while and loads third-party API access.
-You have the resulting files in repo, so probablyyou can skip running these scripts.
+Note: do not attempt this stage if you do not have to - these scripts take  a while and use third-party API access.
+You have the resulting files in repo, so probably you can skip running these scripts.

 Run: